 It is your responsibility, as a director, to notify HMRC and register for VAT in advance of exceeding the VAT threshold.

 There are various rates of VAT that can be applied and some are specific to industry sectors, also certain items of food and clothing are subject to zero VAT.
+Using a VAT registration company can help take the hassle out of this process.

 There are further options for small business owners whose turnover is less than £150,000.
 One of the options is the flat rate scheme (FLS).
 The main advantage, other than its simplicity, is the fact that you do not need to record every sale and purchase for VAT reporting purposes.
 You will pay a predetermined percentage of turnover between 9% and 14%.
 Again these payments will be due quarterly.